Composable Continuous-Variable Multi-User QKD with Discrete Modulation: Theory and Implementation: The Loss-Only Channel

 In the following, we make use of two facts: (i) We can efficiently solve the single Bob case in which Eve holds a single coherent state, and (ii) unitary transformations on Eve's systems leave her Holevo information invariant.
 Therefore, we try to unitarily combine all separate coherent states that Eve holds into a single coherent state.
 We use photon number conservation as a shortcut to obtain the magnitude of the single coherent state of Eve and search for a unitary transformation that combines the outputs $E'$ and all the $E_l$ such that Eve holds $\ket{\sqrt{1-\frac{M_B \eta}{N_B}}\alpha_x}_E$ while having the vacuum state in all other systems.
 In other words, we ask if there exists a linear optics transformation with complex coefficients $a$ and $b_l$ for $l \in \left[M_B\right]$ such that

 holds.
 Due to symmetry we anticipate that $\forall l \in \left[M_B\right]:~b_l = \frac{b}{\sqrt{M_B}}$ holds and obtain the solution

-Hence, we could show that Eve can superpose all her coherent states into a single mode $\ket{\Psi_x}_E=\ket{\sqrt{1-\frac{M_B\eta}{N_B}}\alpha_x}_E$ which is in a tensor product with vacuum states only by quantum optical operations (i.e., beam splitters).
-Thus, we have simplified the general $N_B$ user scenario effectively to a single Alice to Bob scenario with a modified Eve term, which allows us to calculate a lower bound on the secure key rate without exponentially growing terms like in the direct approach in Section~\ref{sec:DirectAnaProof}.
-In fact, the computational demands are now independent of the number of users and, therefore, scalable.
+Hence, we showed that Eve can superpose all her coherent states into a single mode $\ket{\Psi_x}_E=\ket{\sqrt{1-\frac{M_B\eta}{N_B}}\alpha_x}_E$, which is in a tensor product with vacuum states only by quantum optical operations (i.e., beam splitters).
+Thus, we have effectively simplified the general $N_B$ user scenario to a single Alice to Bob scenario with a modified Eve term, which allows us to calculate a lower bound on the secure key rate without exponentially growing terms like the direct approach in Section~\ref{sec:DirectAnaProof}.
+In fact, the computational complexity is now independent of the number of Bobs and, therefore, scalable.
 Note that by setting $M_B = 1$, we obtain $\ket{\sqrt{1-\frac{\eta}{N_B}}\alpha_x}_E$, which is the result we expect for the particular case of trust-scenario a), and for $M_B = N_B$, corresponding to trust-scenario c), we obtain $\ket{\sqrt{1-\eta}\alpha}_E$, which as well meets expectations for this particular case.
 The Holevo quantity can then be calculated along the same lines as in the previous section and we yield the same results as with the direct method, but significantly quicker.
 The mutual information between Alice and Bob $i$ is calculated similarly to the single-user case, always keeping in mind that the key-generating Bob only receives $\ket{ \sqrt{\frac{\eta}{N_B}}\alpha_x}$.
 A similar consideration allows for calculating the mutual information between Bob $i$ and other Bobs.
 Then, the asymptotic secure key rate for scenarios a) - d) follows immediately.
-We present results for key rates in Section~\ref{sec:Results}.
+We present results for key rates in Figure~\ref{fig:ResultsKRAna}.